 There is nothing more eye catching than the church’s belfry majestically rising in the middle of the place.
 In fact, I read that the Berlin-based International Tourism Bourse, the world’s leading travel trade show, even cited it as one of the best places to visit in Asia.
 This tower is another example of a baroque architecture and is as imposing as the Mayon Volcano, which was then concealed by the cruel clouds in the distance.
 Its facade is festooned with carvings made from volcanic stones.

 On the flip side, this place also showcases Albay’s countryside scenery that will surely please visitors.
-A few meters away from the backyard you can see a very New Zealandish stretch of verdure.
+A few meters away from the church’s East Wall you will see a very New Zealandish stretch of green fields.

 Aesthetically, the ruins of Cagsaua Church may not be iPhone 5S beauty but they tell important tales of our times, exude high cultural significance, and remain as very popular subjects for creative photography.
 The belfry is an attestation to this; it serves as a hint of what the church had been like and as a metaphor for the volcano eruption’s havoc to the town and for the agony of the victims.

 Mayon Volcano and Cagsawa Ruins Belfry avrotor.blogspot.com